ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 .. image:: ../_static/building_blocks/some_animations.gif
     :align: center
-    :alt: a square fading it, rotating, and fading out
+    :alt: a square fading in, rotating, and fading out

 Put simply, animations are procedures that interpolate between two mobjects.
 For example, :code:`FadeIn(square)` starts with a fully transparent version of